 Banner Health’s heart transplant program offers heart transplants, artificial heart transplants and mechanical support device implants.
 Our world-renowned team of doctors works closely with you and your loved ones to provide the heart transplant services you need.
 We take a collaborative approach to care, and keep you informed at every phase of the process, discussing all treatment options available.

 A heart transplant is a procedure in which a failing or diseased heart is removed and replaced with a healthier heart from a donor.

 Heart transplants are typically the best option when a heart is failing, and other treatment options are no longer effective.

 Causes of heart failure may include:

-As our patient, you have the full attention of our team, including board-certified cardiologists, cardiac surgeons, transplant nurse coordinators, nurse practitioners, pharmacists, nutritionists, social workers and support staff.
+As a heart transplant patient, you have the full attention of our team, including board-certified cardiologists, cardiac surgeons, transplant nurse coordinators, nurse practitioners, pharmacists, nutritionists, social workers and support staff.

 Our heart surgeons provide consistent communication and a supportive environment for you and your loved ones.